-It is a well-known fact that for some arguments IP-constructors return either a wrong answer or no answer at all.
+The operations on integers and reals will be defined by referring to the corresponding IP-operations.
+In this place we must take into account that for some arguments these constructors may return either wrong answers or no answers at all.
 E.g., we can't divide a number by zero, or can't add two numbers if their sum would be too large for the current implementation.
-In all such cases our data constructors should not be performed in a "standard way", but instead an error message should be generated.
-The same concerns the constructors of structured data.
-For instance, we may wish to set a limit to the volume of an array.
+In all such cases our data constructors should not be performed in a "standard way", but instead an error message must be generated.
+Similar restrictions concern the constructors of structured data.
+For instance, we may wish to set a limit to arrays' volumes.

-To systematically incorporate this mechanism, into our model, with every data constructor we associate an auxiliary function called a trust test.
+To systematically incorporate all these limitations, into our model, with some data constructor we associate an auxiliary function called a trust test.
 E.g. with real division we associate a trust test:

+'''

-trust-divide-re : RealE x RealE $\mapsto$ Error | {'OK'}
+trust-divide-re : RealE x RealE → Error | {'OK'}

+'''

-such that whenever the primary constructor pr-divide-re does not return a correct arithmetical result, the trust test yields appropriate error message, and otherwise it generates 'OK'.
+such that whenever it generates 'OK', the data constructor da-divide-re returns a correct arithmetical result.
 For instance we may set:

+'''

 trust-da-divide-re.(rea-1, rea-2) =

-rea-i : Error → rea-i for i = 1, 2
+rea-i : Error

-rea-2 = 0 → 'division by zero not allowed'
+rea-2 = 0

-IP-divide-re.(rea-1, rea-2) > max-int → 'overflow'
+divide-re.(rea-1, rea-2) > max-rea

-IP-divide-re.(rea-1, rea-2) < min-int → 'underflow'
+divide-re.(rea-1, rea-2) < min-rea

-true → 'OK'
+true